theKnightsOfRohan/csvlens.nvim/README.md

 ## Config

 This plugin requires you to have [csvlens](https://github.com/YS-L/csvlens) installed and in your PATH.
-You can install it automatically with this plugin, and it will be installed in $HOME/.local/bin, or you could install it using your package manager of choice.
+You can install it automatically with this plugin, and it will be installed in $HOME/.local/bin, or you could install it using your terminal package manager of choice.

 A minimal config will contain the following:
 ```lua